[Editor’s note: This post was originally published in February 2016 and has been updated to include more actionable tips.]

 On the other hand, we’ve seen pages overdo the decluttering bit and end up removing primary navigation elements.

 Don’t sacrifice navigation for the sake of looking edgy.
 Remember that your page exists primarily to help users find what they need.

-This is first screenful of Johns Hopkins University’s home page on mobile.
+This is the first screenful of Johns Hopkins University’s homepage on mobile.
 Less savvy mobile users may have a hard time figuring out that they have to scroll down to see the navigation elements.

-If people are to convert, your page has to convince visitors right away that it matches their intent, it’s a legitimate site, and that it’s easy to find what they need here.
+If people are to convert, your page has to convince visitors right away that it matches their intent, it’s a legitimate site, and that it’s easy to find what they need.

-Make sure that you bring people to the page relevant to the message upstream, the page looks professional, the trust signs pop out, and the main CTA and navigation elements are obvious.
+Make sure you bring people to the correct page that matches the upstream message, the page looks professional, the trust signs pop out, and the main CTA and navigation elements are obvious.